muchdogesec/stix2extensions/docs/create_new_extension.md

 )
 ```

-There is not a lot of difference to what is described in 1.3, they key differences being...
+The structure here is slightly different to 1.4 and 2.4...

 * `@CustomPropertyExtension`: Registers a new the new properties
     * The first argument (`extension_id`) defines the name of the extension.
 This will be used to generate schema file name and the UUID of the Extension Definition object
     * The second argument (`properties=OrderedDict`) is contains a list of the new properties you wish to add.
-Note we use `OrderedDict` TODO
+We use `OrderedDict` to ensure the properties appear in this order.
+This is optional, but if used be sure to import it (see 3.2)
-    * The third arguement (`extension_type`) defines what type of extension you want to use.
+    * The third argument (`extension_type`) defines what type of extension you want to use.
 Currently stix2extension only supports `toplevel-property-extension` so you must always use `ExtensionTypes.TOPLEVEL_PROPERTY_EXTENSION`.[Consult the STIX specification (Extension Types Enumeration) if you are unsure if this is right for you](https://docs.oasis-open.org/cti/stix/v2.1/cs02/stix-v2.1-cs02.html#_f23s79k9bdhl)

-### 3.3 Define the class
+### 3.4 Define the class

 Again, similar to 1.4 but the this time also required you to pass `base_schema_ref`, e.g.